xamoom/xamoom-ios-sdk/README.md

 Download the xamoom-ios-sdk and add it to your project.
 Don't forget to install the dependencies.

 ### Installation with CocoaPods
-1.)
     platform :ios, '7.0'
     pod 'xamoom-ios-sdk'

-2.)
-Create a file called api.txt, copy your apikey into it and add it to your bundle.
+Also create a file named **api.txt**, copy your apikey into it and add it to your bundle.

 ## Usage
     //set your delegate